Early Literacy Clinic a progressive school Quezon City

-Teacher Mimi was able to review one of DepEd’s curriculum and suggested “these will not be the cased if I were to handle lesson plans integrated with K-12 program.”
-According to teacher Mimi since she have no authority to meddle with their programs and these guys won’t listen to their recommendations either way.
-The very reason why she created Early Literacy Clinic (ELC) in the first place.
+Teacher Mimi was able to review one of DepEd’s curriculum and suggested “these will not be the case if I were to handle lesson plans integrated with K-12 program.”
+According to teacher Mimi since she has no authority to meddle with their programs and these guys won’t listen to their recommendations either way.
+The very reason why she created the Early Literacy Clinic (ELC) in the first place.
 To offer early literacy suited to the students based on the tested approach.

 Arts and Crafts

 We have successfully completed a two-year program and will be leaving Early Literacy Clinic (ELC) soon.
 Co-parents from ELC are very proud to say these children were given a learning foundation and study habits that they will carry when they enter the big schools.
 It’s like comparing to a physically/emotionally fit and full-geared soldier ready to face the battle, prepared in advance. 🙂